 Social Security Death Index OnlineHere are some places where you can search the Social Security Death Index Online...

-"... under our current policy, we do not release the parents' names on an SS-5 application unless the parents' are proven deceased, have a birth date more than 120 years ago, or the number holder on the SS-5 is at least 100 years of age." (quoted from the Social Security Administration's Guide to the Freedom of Information Act)
+"... under our current policy, we do not release the parents' names on an SS-5 application unless the parents' are proven deceased, have a birth date more than 120 years ago, or the number holder on the SS-5 is at least 100 years of age."
+This is quoted from the Social Security Administration's Freedom of Information Act Request Methods and Fees webpage.
+You can also find information about ordering copies of an SS-5 form there.

 Social Security Records - SSDI FAQ and Railroad Records